Table Of Contents

 • Functional provisioning involves making an IT resource available for use.
 You accomplish this by configuring the resource’s operating system and applications.

-• Operational provisioning entails managing an IT resource continuously.
-This includes tasks such as monitoring its performance, backing up its data, and implementing security updates.
+• Operational provisioning entails continuously managing an IT resource.
+This includes monitoring its performance, backing up its data, and implementing security updates.

 Each level of provisioning builds on the previous one.
 For example, you can’t begin functional provisioning until you complete logical provisioning, and so on.

-Provisioning is a complex process, so is it worth it?
+Provisioning can also be a complex process, so is it worth it?

 What Are The Benefits Of Provisioning?

-Provisioning is an important part of IT management for several reasons, including:
+Provisioning is an integral part of IT management for several reasons, including:

 • Help with planning and preparing IT infrastructure or system for a specific use case